terra-money/docs/docs/validator/troubleshooting.md

 The default number of files Linux can open (per-process) is `1024`. `terrad` is known to open more than this amount, causing the process to crash.
 You can fix this by doing the following:

-1. Increases the number of open files allowed by running `ulimit -n 4096`.
+1. Increase the number of open files allowed by running `ulimit -n 4096`.

-1. Restart the process with `terrad start`.
+2. Restart the process with `terrad start`.

-  If you are using `systemd` or another process manager to launch `terrad` this may require some configuration at that level.
-A sample `systemd` file to fix this issue is below:
+  If you are using `systemd` or another process manager to launch `terrad`, you may need to configure them.
+A sample `systemd` file used to fix this issue is below:

   ```systemd
   # /etc/systemd/system/terrad.service